ognjenmarkovicc/ognjenmarkovicc.github.io/_posts/2020-03-15-Serbia-COVID19-data.md

 Data was collected manually from [covid19.rs](https://covid19.rs/).

-There are a few inconsistencies with reported daily testing numbers and cumulative testing numbers, so the testing numbers are adjusted to match the reported cumulative number of cases.
+Testing numbers for the first date plotted represents the number of all tests done before that date.

 {% include Serbia-cases.html %}